sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 q_movies['score'] = q_movies.apply(weighted_rating, axis=1)
 ```

 Then, sort the DataFrame by the score feature and output the top 15 movies' title, vote count, vote average, and weighted rating or score.
+The index has been reset:

 ```
 q_movies = q_movies.sort_values('score', ascending=False)